dylhunn/257-max-3sat/README.md

 The purpose of this project is to better understand various algorithms for **3SAT** and **MAX-3SAT** by implementing them, and then by comparing them through benchmarking.

-**3SAT** is a variant of the boolean satisfiability problem which requires formulae in conjunctive normal form, or three variables per clause.
+**3SAT** is a variant of the boolean satisfiability problem which requires formulae in conjunctive normal form, with three variables per clause.

 Building the project
 ====================